npsables/airflow-x-kbr-hdfs/README.md

 Apache Airflow integration with HDFS, spark and kerberos enabling.
 Even tho the manifest is crap, it still give you the idea of how this works.

 ## Something to add
-The airflow images is way too big, move all folder to hdfs cluster and change default config.
+The airflow images is way too big, move all **.jars** to hdfs cluster and change default config.